coderedcorp/wagtail-cache/docs/getting_started/install.rst

 2. Define a cache
 -----------------

 Next a cache must be configured in the settings.
-If you use django-redis, see :doc:`Supported Cache Backends </getting_started/supported_backends>`.
 Here is an example file cache, which is suitable for use on any web server:

 .. code-block:: python